envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Use method chaining
+##### Are you using method chaining for fluent interfaces?

 Method chaining is a pattern that allows multiple methods to be called in a single statement, making code more fluent and expressive.
 This pattern is commonly seen in libraries like jQuery and Lodash.

 Key benefits of method chaining:
 - More readable and expressive code